 Went to The Cheesecake Factory for lunch today!
-AHHHHH-mazing food!!!
+Ahhhh-mazing food!!!
 And wow!
 The portions they serve you could feed a family of four!
 Oh, and don’t get me started on the Red Velvet Cheesecake!!!
-Of course by the time you’re done ATTEMPTING to eat your entree…there is no WAY you can eat dessert!
+Of course by the time you’re done attempting to eat your entree…there is no WAY you can eat dessert!

 But I digress…..a LOT!!
 The point of this story is this.
 One of the sides they serve with their burgers is coleslaw!

 My youngest ordered the pulled pork sandwich which came with the slaw.
 Of course HE wouldn’t eat it (pill!) but I was all over it because I LOVE good coleslaw!
 Which then reminded me of a really good recipe I made last weekend to go with our pulled pork meal that my husband made in his new smoker.
 (I really need to blog about that thing soon.
 It’s the coolest!)

 The coleslaw was almost as big a hit as the pulled pork and the perfect compliment to it!